ANF Foils Bid To Smuggle Drug Worth Million Of Rupees - UrduPoint

 Anti-Narcotics Force (ANF) Punjab has foiled a bid to smuggle huge quantity of drugs worth million of rupees inside the country

-Minister for Counter Narcotics Ijaz Ahmad Shah appreciated the timely action of ANF and said, "We will continue all possible efforts to make the country free from drugs.
+Minister for Counter Narcotics Ijaz Ahmad Shah in a statement here on Tuesday appreciated the timely action of ANF and said, "We will continue all possible efforts to make the country free from drugs.

 " Ijaz Ahmed said it was the top priority of the government to control drug trafficking and take strict action against the drug dealers.

-During a search near Jallo Park in Lahore area, about 4.2 kilogrammes (kg) of opium and 7.2 kg of hashish were recovered from a Mazda car and a motorcyclist.
+During a search on Motorway Toll Plaza in Faisalabad area, about 39.600 kilogrammes (kg) of hashish was recovered from a Toyota Corolla car.

-Drugs were hidden inside the vehicle and motorbike compartments.
-The accused Abdul Wadud, Shaukat Ali and Gul Rahim who were residents of Lahore, Rawalpindiand Charsadda respectively were arrested during the search operation whereasfurther investigation was underway.
+Drug was hidden inside the vehicle.
+The accused Muhammad Sohail resident of Lahore was arrested whereas further investigation was underway.